normj/ServerlessTODOListTutorial/DotnetTryMaterial/ASP.NETCoreFrontend/ParameterStoreConfigurationProvider.md

 # AWS Systems Manager Parameter Store for Managing Configuration

 In our application we have configuration elements like the Cognito user pool id stored in our **appsettings.Development.json**.
-This is fine for local development but when we are deployed to the Cloud we don't want to have our configuration embedded with our deployment bundle.
+This is fine for local development but when we are deployed to the cloud we don't want to have our configuration embedded with our deployment bundle.

 ## AWS Systems Manager Parameter Store

-[AWS Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html) provides secure, hierarchical storage for configuration data management and secrets management.
+<a href="https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html" target="_blank">AWS Systems Manager Parameter Store</a> provides secure, hierarchical storage for configuration data management and secrets management.
 You can store data such as passwords, database strings, and license codes as parameter values.
 You can store values as plain text or encrypted data.

 ## Configuration in ASP.NET Core